A review and sample photos taken using the Apolanthar L 90mm F3.5 with the EPSON R-D1.

 2.Usability

-The Voigtlander APO LANTHAR L 90mm f/3.5 offers just the right amount of performance for a telephoto lens, delivering sharp, crisp images in focus.
-As the “apo” name suggests, it’s an apochromat lens that corrects chromatic aberration in three wavelengths: red, blue, and green, resulting in minimal color bleeding.
+The Voigtlander APO LANTHAR L 90mm f/3.5 offers just the right amount of performance for a telephoto lens, delivering crisp, sharp images in focus.
+As the “apo” in the name suggests, it’s an apochromat lens that corrects chromatic aberration across three wavelengths: red, blue, and green, resulting in minimal color bleeding.

-This lens is based on Voigtlander’s early L39 screw mount and features a slim aperture of f/3.5.
-With a wide focus ring at the front and an aperture ring at the front of the lens, it’s easy to use.
-The included screw-on lens hood is deep and practical.
+This is an early Voigtländer L39 screw-mount lens with a slim aperture of f/3.5.
+It has a wide focus ring at the front and an aperture ring at the front of the lens, making it easy to use.
+The standard screw-on lens hood is deep and practical.

-Medium telephoto lenses for rangefinder cameras are generally unpopular, and used prices for these lenses are low.
-Medium telephoto lenses for rangefinder cameras have a minimum focusing distance of 1m, making them inferior to lenses for close-up photography.
-However, some mount adapters for mirrorless cameras are equipped with auxiliary helicoids, which can make up for the lack of a minimum focusing distance.
+Medium telephoto lenses for rangefinder cameras are generally unpopular, and the used price of this lens is low.
+Medium telephoto lenses for rangefinder cameras have a minimum focusing distance of 1m, making them inferior to those for close-up photography.
+However, some mount adapters for mirrorless cameras are equipped with an auxiliary helicoid, which can compensate for the lack of a minimum focusing distance.

 3.Summary

-In conclusion, to sum up the Voigtlander APO LANTHAR L 90mm F3.5, there are generally no issues with the focus position when using the Epson R-D1’s 1:1 viewfinder.
-However, the focal length is 135mm (35mm equivalent), which has a large parallax effect, making close-up photography difficult.
+To summarize the Voigtlander APO LANTHAR L 90mm F3.5, there are generally no issues with focusing when using the Epson R-D1’s 1:1 viewfinder.
+The focal length is 135mm (35mm equivalent), which makes close-up shooting difficult due to the significant effects of parallax.

-When using with a mirrorless camera, the shortcomings of the minimum focusing distance can be overcome by using a mount adapter equipped with an auxiliary helicoid.
+When used with a mirrorless camera, the electronic viewfinder can be used, eliminating two issues that arise with medium-telephoto lenses: parallax, which is a problem with rangefinder cameras, and unstable focus due to a shallow depth of field.
+The lack of a minimum focusing distance can also be resolved by using a mount adapter equipped with an auxiliary helicoid.

 Specifications, considerations, etc.